 In limited spaces, you want to build up!
 Having extra shelf space on your desk maximizes your space and, once again, helps with organization.
 Shelves of any kind are a great idea…add some in your closet or under your bed!

 Cleaning Supplies and Sanitation Products

 Last, but certainly not least, bring pictures!
-I always loved looking at my new friends’ pictures in their rooms.
-It led to great conversations and I learned so much about their families and friends from home.
+Displaying them in your room can lead to great conversations.
+Pictures are a fun way to learn about other students’ families and friends from home.
 It’s really easy and not too expensive to pick a few (or a hundred) pictures off your phone and print them at Walmart or your local drugstore, like Walgreens or CVS.